-Organizations also need to have a communication process to determine internal and external information and communications relevant to the OH&S management system.
+Organizations also need to determine internal and external information and communications relevant to the OH&S management system.

 Finally, 'documented information' is a new term that replaces the references in OHSAS 18001 to 'documents' and 'records'.
 This includes the creation and updating of documented information and their control.
 The requirements are similar to those in OHSAS 18001 for the control of documents and records.